 My Name is Barbra

 Just Getting Started

-See also at this website, “Memory & Cats”, which includes Streisand singing the poignant song “Memory” (by aging feline Grizabella) from the hit play, Cats.
-Additional stories on music can be found at the “Annals of Music” page.
-Thanks for visiting – and if you like what you find here, please consider making a donation to help support this website.
+See also at this website, “Memory & Cats”, which includes Streisand singing the poignant song “Memory” from the hit play, Cats.
+Additional stories on music can be found at the “Annals of Music” page, and for famous women and their careers see “Noteworthy Ladies,” a topics page with 40 story choices in that category.
+Thanks for visiting – and if you like what you find here, please make a donation to help support the research and writing at this website.
 Thank you. – Jack Doyle

 Date Posted: 10 May 2008

 See Barbra Streisand’s official website, and any number of other sources, including books, videos, magazine & newspaper articles, websites, and other sources, including those cited below, to learn more about her career.

 “Barbra Streisand, 29th AFI Life Achievement Award,” American Film Institute, 2001, AFI.com